juliendelplanque/ChangeImpact/repository/ChangeImpact.package/CIChange.class/README.md

-I am an abstract change made in a software model.
+I am an abstract change made on a software.